keremceliker/Create_Kubernetes_the_Hard-Way-HA-Cluster-Operations-on-Amazon-AWS-using-kops-by-Terraform/README.md

 This is a Terraform module which provides AWS EC2 (without EKS) and S3,Route53,VPC for publishing services via NGINX Ingress on Kubernetes Kops.
 ![aws-diagram.png](images/logo.JPG)

--It provides the following stack:
+- It provides the following stack:

 ![aws-diagram.png](images/12.JPG)